eic/tutorial-analysis/_episodes/03-analysis.md

                         trackMomentumRes.Fill(momRes)
 ```

+Remember to write this histogram to the output file too!
 While this plot will give us a sense of what the tracking resolution is, we don't expect the resolution to be constant for all momenta or eta.
 We can get a more complete picture by plotting the resolution as a function of different kinematic quantities.

 > Exercise:
 > - Make 2-D plots of resolution vs true momentum and vs true pseudorapidity.